ESPript 3.0

 The Secondary structure depiction section refers to the secondary structure elements to be displayed at the top of the sequence block.

-By default, ESPript supposes that the secondary structure file corresponds to the first sequence in the alignment.
+By default, ESPript assumes that the secondary structure file corresponds to the first sequence in the alignment.
 This is not the case for you.

-• Manually change the order of the sequence in your alignment file: put the sequence line corresponding to the secondary structure file first.
+• Change the sequence order in your alignment file: place the sequence line corresponding to the secondary structure file first.

 or

-• In the Defining groups section of the ESPript form, you can change the order of the sequences.
-Example: 10 all (means that the sequence order of your alignment is changed in order to represent sequence number 10 first, then all the others).
+• Change the order of the sequences in the Defining groups section of the ESPript form.
+Example: 10 all ⇒ means that the sequence order of your alignment will be changed so that sequence number 10 is displayed first, followed by all the others.

-Notice that you can insert secondary structure elements at the bottom of an alignment.
-In this goal, switch to ADV mode.
+Note that you can insert secondary structure elements at the bottom of an alignment.
+To do this, switch to ADV mode.

-A BOTTOM secondary structures section is now displayed on the form, where you can put a structure file as input.
-This latter must correspond to the last sequence of your alignment.
+A BOTTOM secondary structures section will now appear on the form, where you can enter a structure file as input.
+The latter must correspond to the last sequence of your alignment.

-Q: I have generated an ESPript figure.
-What do the colors mean on the multiple sequence alignment?
+Q: I have generated an ENDscript flat figure.
+What do the colors on the multiple sequence alignment mean?

 Please refer to this chapter of the ESPript User Guide.

-Q: In my ESPript figure, which secondary structure element the symbol "η" refers to?
+Q: In my ENDscript flat figure, which secondary structure element does the symbol "η" refer to?

-α-helices, 310-helices and π-helices are displayed as medium, small and large squiggles, respectively. β-strands are rendered as arrows, strict β-turns as TT letters and strict α-turns as TTT.
+α-helices, 310-helices and π-helices are shown as medium, small and large squiggles, respectively. β-strands are shown as arrows, strict β-turns as letters TT and strict α-turns as TTT.

-Q: How can I manually add any feature in a figure generated by ESPript?
+Q: How can I manually add any feature in a flat figure generated by ESPript?

 You can also generate PNG or TIFF files and use the image editing software of your choice.